Is Christianity Exclusive or Inclusive?

 Author: Mr. Mark J Hornbacher, OP

 Mark is the Vice President of Programs and Director of Theology at St. Paul Street Evangelization.
 He has a MA in Theology and a B.Phil from Sacred Heart Major Seminary in Detroit, and a BA in Theology from Aquinas College in Grand Rapids, MI.
 With Steve Dawson, he is the co-author of Ordinary Christians, Extraordinary Signs: Healing in Evangelization.
-He is a lay Dominican, and resides in Sterling Heights, MI with his wife Gayle, and their two sons.
+He is a lay Dominican, and resides in Sterling Heights, MI with his wife Gayle, and their three sons.

 Leave a Reply